 - The video for "Maps" ends with Adam's girlfriend flat-lining after being hit by a car.

 - The ending for "Won't Go Home Without You" shows Levine looking to reconcile with his girlfriend, only to find out she's already moved on and seeing another guy on a dinner date.

 - Dream Team: Worked with Christina Aguilera and Rihanna to musical and critical success.

-> - Had To Be Falsely Suspected To Be A Crook: In the video for "Payphone", Adam and his coworker escape from the robbers by stealing one of their guns, threatening them with it and running like hell.
+- Had to Come to Prison to Be a Crook: In the video for "Payphone", Adam and his coworker escape from the robbers by stealing one of their guns, threatening them with it and running like hell.
 The police mistake Adam for an accomplice since he was running out of a bank robbery in progress with a gun in one hand and an attractive woman in the other and he keeps running, steals a car and blows up a police car to escape... an occupied one.
 And it wouldn't have happened if everyone had just stopped to talk.

-> - Intercourse with You: Songs About Jane is this trope.
+- Intercourse with You: Songs About Jane is this trope.

 - "Hands All Over", "Kiwi", "Sunday Morning" and "Shiver", as well.

 - "Moves Like Jagger" could be heard this way as well.